xander06/bookstore/README.md

-# Wheather App 4 app of  5 with React
+# BookStore App 4 app of  5 with React
 ## App4 Book Store <img src='./public/img/logo.png'>

 - In this repository you can  see 5  app  with  react Hooks  and  use States, developer with con React, in the "[Kruger Start](https://www.youtube.com/@KrugerCorp)   "